sst/guide/_chapters/configure-multiple-aws-profiles.md

 $ serverless deploy --stage dev
 ```

 Notice that we did not have to set the `--aws-profile` option.
+And that's it, this should give you a good understanding of how to work with multiple AWS profiles and credentials.